 Architecture and Design is a core component of a successfully managed Information Security environment.
 Not only is it a logical conclusion that Architecture and Design play an important role in Security+ preparation but rather a vital one.
 This article will examine Architecture and Design of an Information Security environment within the context of preparing for the CompTIA Security+ Certification Exam.
 Please note that this article will not suffice for an adequate review of the Architecture and Design portion of the Security+ exam.
-Rather, Security+ candidates should refer to InfoSec Institute’s comprehensive Security+ Training Course and/or Boot Camp for a proper refresher.
+Rather, Security+ candidates should refer to the head article of our series on the Security+ SY0-601 exam.

 Outline of Security+ Architecture and Design Topics

 Being that this article will focus on Architecture and Design from the point of view of the CompTIA Security+ exam, it would be helpful to define the universe of information that this portion of the exam covers.
 Below is a list of the subtopics covered on the Security+ exam:

 - Use cases and purposes for frameworks, best practices, and secure configuration guides

 - Implementation of secure systems design

 - Resiliency and automation to reduce risk

 Use Cases and Purpose for Frameworks, Best Practices, and Secure Configuration Guides